Empery: Assessment and honours

 The independent Timeform organisation gave Empery a rating of 128.

 In their book, A Century of Champions, based on the Timeform rating system, John Randall and Tony Morris rated Empery a "poor" winner of the Derby.

 Stud record

 After his Derby win, Empery was syndicated jointly with Youth, with investors paying $300,000 for a share in both horses.
 Empery met with modest success at stud.
 Standing at Hunt's Bluegrass Farm in Lexington, Kentucky, he notably sired Blue Finn, the 1986 Canadian Champion 2-Year-Old Colt, plus U.S. multiple stakes winner, Barbery.
 Empery is the damsire of Star Over The Bay, a multiple Graded stakes race winner in California.
 Youth proved little better, siring Teenoso, but little else of any consequence.
 At age eleven, Empery was sent to a breeding operation in Japan.

+Pedigree

+Empery is inbred 4S x 5S to the stallion Hyperion, meaning that he appears fourth generation and fifth generation (via Tropical Sun) on the sire side of his pedigree.

+Empery is inbred 5S x 4D to the mare Selene, meaning that she appears fifth generation (via Hyperion) on the sire side of his pedigree, and fourth generation on the dam side of his pedigree.